oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-liquibase/walkthrough-jenkins-liquibase.md

     ![Create a Branch](images/create-branch.png " ")

    On the Jenkins Controller, a new build will have been initiated by the creation of the branch.
-This build will create the isolated development environment to work on the issue in.
+This build will create an isolated development environment to work on the issue in.

 4. Click on `Demonstration`.